 Details of the calculation and the figures used to arrive at the final penalty figure.

+The penalty administration charge

 The reasons for the breaches, the compliance history of the business, and any penalty reductions we are prepared to allow.
-The notice must explain
+The notice must explain:

 which behaviour resulted in the breaches, for example, failure to take reasonable steps, deliberate failure